Bohemi Blog

 Starbrite cut freeform green Sapphire engagement ring in a botanical yellow gold setting

-What Is a Starbrite™ Cut?
+What Is a Star fantasy Cut?

-A Starbrite™ cut is a fantasy gemstone cut — a style of lapidary artistry that goes far beyond standard faceting to create something truly extraordinary.
-Where a traditional gemstone relies on flat, angled facets to reflect light, a Starbrite cut features a complex, star-shaped pattern of precision concave cuts on the underside (pavilion) of the stone.
+A Star fantasy cut or John Dyer's Starbrite™ cut — is a style of lapidary artistry that goes far beyond standard faceting to create something truly extraordinary.
+Where a traditional gemstone relies on flat, angled facets to reflect light, a star fantasy cut and a Starbrite™ cut features a complex, star-shaped pattern of precision concave cuts on the underside (pavilion) of the stone.
 The result is a gem that doesn't just sparkle — it appears to radiate light from deep within, like a tiny glowing star captured in crystal.

-Fantasy cuts like the Starbrite are sometimes called 'concave cuts' or 'designer cuts' in the gem world.
-But the Starbrite is distinctive: it is a proprietary technique with a specific visual signature — that unmistakable starburst of light that seems to come from inside the stone rather than bouncing off its surface.
+Fantasy cuts like the Starbrite™ are sometimes called 'concave cuts' or 'designer cuts' in the gem world.
+But the Starbrite™ or star fantasy cut is distinctive: it is a proprietary technique with a specific visual signature — that unmistakable starburst of light that seems to come from inside the stone rather than bouncing off its surface.

-In simple terms: A Starbrite cut makes your gemstone look like it's lit from within.
+In simple terms: A Starbrite™ or star fantasy cut makes your gemstone look like it's lit from within.
 It's not just sparkle — it's depth, dimension, and pure magic.

 Oval green blue Starbrite cut Sapphire loose stone

-Who Invented the Starbrite Cut?
+Who Invented the Star fantasy cut?

-The Starbrite cut was invented by lapidarist Dalan Hargrave, who developed a proprietary technique that produces the cut's signature luminous, star-like effect.
+The Star fantasy cut was invented by lapidarist Dalan Hargrave, who developed a proprietary technique that produces the cut's signature luminous, star-like effect.
 Dalan's method is deeply skilled and not easily replicated — it requires a mastery of concave cutting, an extraordinary eye for precision and an enormous amount of patience for polishing.

 Starbrite cut rectangular parti blue sapphire engagement ring in 14k yellow gold with lab side diamonds

-How Is a Starbrite Cut Made?
+How Is a star fantasy Cut Made?

-The Starbrite cut is applied to the pavilion — the bottom, pointed portion of the gemstone that faces downward when set in a ring.
+A star fantasy cut is applied to the pavilion — the bottom, pointed portion of the gemstone that faces downward when set in a ring.
 Instead of traditional flat facets, the lapidary cuts a complex, radiating pattern of concave grooves.
 These grooves catch light from multiple angles simultaneously and scatter it back through the stone in that signature starburst glow.

 The technique Dalan Hargrave developed is proprietary, meaning it can't simply be copied from a diagram or formula.
 It requires deep training, refined instinct, and a lot of patience.

-More recently, a machine called the Ultratek has been developed that can apply the Starbrite pattern mechanically.
+More recently, a machine called the Ultratek has been developed that can apply the star fantasy pattern mechanically.
 Some talented lapidaries — including The Fellowship Forge and Geologic Spectrum — are working with this technology.
 However, the machine can only put in the cuts.
 The true artistry lies in polishing those cuts to perfection, which remains entirely dependent on the skill of the cutter's hands.

 How long does it take?